 Director, representing the South Region.
 Three-year term expires in 2026.
-Mr. Oestman serves as the Vice Chairman of the Compensation Committee and Chairman of the Policy Review Committee.
+Mr. Oestman serves as the Vice Chair of the Compensation Committee and is a member of the Risk and Governance Committee.
 He has been a farmer/rancher for five years or more with principal enterprises of corn, pinto beans, white wheat, alfalfa, and cattle.
-His reportable business entities include Oestman Farms, LLC, BOO Farms, LLC, James P. Brophy Homeplace, LLLP, James P. Brophy Mineral Partnership, LLLP, Kitzmiller Grazing Association, and Lazy J-3 Limited.
+His reportable business entities include Full Quiver Farms, LLC, Oestman Farms, LLC, BOO Farms, LLC, James P. Brophy Homeplace, LLLP, James P. Brophy Mineral Partnership, LLLP, Kitzmiller Grazing Association, and Lazy J-3 Limited.
 Mr. Oestman holds a B.S. from Colorado State University.